-LG Optimus G officially introduced with 4.7-inch display, 1.5GHz quad-core processorAlex Wagner - Senior News Editor
+LG Optimus G officially introduced with 4.7-inch display, 1.5GHz quad-core processorAlex Wagner - Editorial Director of News and Content

 After a couple of teases and leaks, LG has finally made the Optimus G officially official.
 As expected, the Optimus G sports a 1.5GHz quad-core APQ8064 Snapdragon S4 Pro processor as well as 4G LTE support, and it also packs the 4.7-inch 1280x768 True HD IPS+ that LG talked up last weekend.
 LG says that the screen features "fully integrated touch technology" to aid in making the display thinner.
 Also included is 2GB RAM, 13-megapixel rear and 1.3-megapixel front cameras and a 2,100mAh battery, all stuffed into a body that measures 8.45mm thick.
 The Optimus G will launch with Android 4.0 Ice Cream Sandwich in Korea next month, with global launch to follow this year.